 Tip: They may not be as sci-fi fantastic as laser beams, but motion-activated lights are an effective way to deter break-ins.
 At less than $50 a light, they’re a cheap, real-world way to thwart would-be burglars.

 Housed in a mailbox-like enclosure, this observant gadget can launch into the sky, record video, and return to home base all on its own—and it can be up and running within one minute of a security breach.
 (The biggest sci-fi fans could also use it for lightsaber training.)

 Tip: Take basic security measures outside your house like locking your tool shed with a deadbolt.
 If your tools are easy to access, a burglar doesn’t need to bring his own to break into your home.

-Tip: Whether or not you have an advanced security system, always remember to disable your automatic garage door opener and lock it before you go on a long trip.
+Tip: Always remember to disable your automatic garage door opener and lock it before you go on a long trip.